tkumar012/tkumar012.github.io/03_Research.md

 ## In Progress

+"Housing as welfare: how subsidized homes redistribute wealth and create local-level interest groups in urban India." *Book manuscript in preparation*

 "How the content of claims shapes government responsiveness: theory and evidence from Mumbai." *Draft in preparation for APSA 2021*.